SG DYNAMO DRESDEN

 Website: www.dynamo-dresden.de

-Whilst football was being used as a political ... 'football', Dresden were left with a skeleton squad and soon plummeted down the leagues, playing in the fourth tier Bezirksliga by 1957.
+Whilst football was being used as a political ... 'football', Dresden were left with a skeleton squad and soon plummeted down the leagues, playing in the fourth tier Bezirksliga by 1957 having learnt the hard way that state support could never be permanent.
 They recovered over the course of the next decade however and during the 1970s rose again to become the most popular club in the country, winning five league titles and two cups as they battled Saxony rivals 1.FC Magdeburg for Oberliga supremacy.
-During this period they also established themselves as a force in European football with the likes of Juventus, FC Porto, Benfica and Liverpool all visiting the Rudolf Harbig Stadion.
-Dresden's return to prominence was once again too much for poor old Herr Miele and the story goes that he marched into the Dresden dressing room and announced with a degree of contempt that Dynamo Berlin would become champions from now on.
-His prophecy came true amidst rumours of bribes and corruption as the capital club subsequently won ten consecutive titles between 1979-1988.
-Dresden were the biggest losers finishing league runners-up on half a dozen occasions and the ill-feeling they share with many other former GDR clubs towards Dynamo Berlin remains to this day.
+During this period they also established themselves as a force in European football with notable wins against Juventus, FC Porto and Benfica on their way to reaching four quarter-finals.
+The pick of the thrills came in 1974 with a 7-6 aggregate defeat to FC Bayern München in the last 16 of the European Cup amidst rumours of Stasi-harvested information about the visitors' line-up being given to Dresden coach Walter Fritzsch ahead of the return leg.

 GROUND DETAILS